dgisolfi/DOS/README.md

 [iProject 1](https://github.com/dgisolfi/DOS/tree/iProject1)

+Additionally the latest release of DOS can be found running on [www.dgisolfi.xyz](http://www.dgisolfi.xyz:48000/)(port 48000)

 ## Deployment

 There are 2 ways currently to deploy an instance of this project.
 The simplest is the makefile.
 Either method is valid and results in the same compiled source code.